japila-books/spark-sql-internals/docs/spark-sql-Column.md

 idCol: org.apache.spark.sql.Column = id
 ----

-Beside using the `implicits` conversions, you can create columns using link:spark-sql-functions.adoc#col[col] and link:spark-sql-functions.adoc#column[column] functions.
+Beside using the `implicits` conversions, you can create columns using spark-sql-functions.md#col[col] and spark-sql-functions.md#column[column] functions.

 [source, scala]
 ----